The Ultimate Fall Bucket List in Raleigh, N.C.

-9. Plan a visit to the capital city around a very special exhibition at the North Carolina Museum of Art.
-Frida Kahlo, Diego Rivera and Masterpieces of Modern Mexico from the Jacques and Natasha Gelman Collection presents the paintings of two icons of the 20th century—few artists have captured the public's imagination with the force of Mexican painter Frida Kahlo (1907–54) and her husband, the Mexican painter and muralist Diego Rivera (1886–1957).
-Combine a trip to the art museum with one of these upcoming performing arts events for a perfect weekend:
+9. Combine a trip to the North Carolina Museum of Art for the Frida Kahlo, Diego Rivera and Masterpieces of Modern Mexico from the Jacques and Natasha Gelman Collection exhibition with one of these upcoming performing arts events for a perfect weekend:

 - Theatre In The Park presents Dracula, Oct.
 4-20